- Use Cases

 The question that remains to be addressed is how many baskets/carts then go abandoned?
 And, based on known basket value, what’s the direct loss to the business?

-Location-based services, like Indoor Positioning Analytics (IPA), can help address this.
+Indoor Intelligence solutions using indoor mapping, positioning, and analytics, can help address this.
 Knowing where your sales associates are at all times, compared to where your shoppers are located, helps ensure that consumers are serviced effectively and in a timely fashion.

-IPA can also help you identify shopper traffic patterns, letting you staff to demand based on historical data and identified trends.
+Indoor Intelligence can also help you identify shopper traffic patterns, letting you staff to demand based on historical data and identified trends.
 Knowing how many people are in line on any given day at any given time provides valuable insight.
-With IPA, you can also identify abandon rates based on real data, helping you understand the full financial impact for your store.
+With Indoor Intelligence, you can also identify abandon rates based on real data, helping you understand the full financial impact for your store.